learnk8s/learnk8s.io/src/yaml-validation/content.md

 - Missing memory and CPU requests and limits.
 - Missing Pod disruption budgets.
 - Missing anti-affinity rules to maximise availability.
-- The container running as root.
+- The container runs as root.

 **Those are all valid points that you should address to make your deployment more robust and reliable.**

 The `kube-score` command prints a human-friendly output containing all the _WARNING_ and _CRITICAL_ results, which is great during development.

-If you plan to use it as part of your Continuous Integration pipeline, you can use a more succinct output with the flag `--output-format ci` which also prints the checks with level _OK_:
+If you plan to use it as part of your Continuous Integration pipeline, you can use a more concise output with the flag `--output-format ci` which also prints the checks with level _OK_:

 ```terminal|command=1|title=bash
 kube-score score base-valid.yaml --output-format ci